The Light Society - Ch 3

 We are being lured from the dark by the smell of roses, the buds of dawn,” said Yellow to Blue as their dance with the fertile magnetism bloomed.

-We shall let our mouths decide, and shut the innumerable eyes from blushing,” said Blue as their tongues and lips join for the first time.
+We shall let our mouths decide, and shut the innumerable eyes from blushing,” said Blue as their tongues and lips joined for the first time.

 Green observing the fate of their fusion, exspressed, “We shall silence the gardener of dreams for now and embrace this rising desire for carnage of sun and sky”.